oudeismetis/oudeis/content/blog/2018/gdpr-state-of-mind.md

 * 2018 - Cambridge Analytica

-The Last few years have made it painfully obvious that...
+The Last few years have made it painfully obvious that. . .

 * Your personal data is everywhere
 * Your government (and probably others) know a lot of it